Gautam Machiraju

 Process

-Touching grass: On weekends, you can find me and my partner grabbing some brunch and sun in urban-suburban East Bay.
+Fun: On weekends, you can find me and my partner grabbing some sun in urban-suburban East Bay.
 Or we're unplugging at one of California's numerous regional, state, or national parks to spend time on the water and trails.
 Outside of hiking and camping, my hobbies include painting, gardening, and hosting regular themed dinner and cocktail parties.
 I also love city trekking with friends and popping into cafés and roasteries, museums, used bookstores (hunting for vintage maths sections), and outdoor pubs with live music sessions.
 Reach out if you'd like to grab a coffee!

 Detecting salient objects